 To maximize the comparability of data by year and by State, most of the tables in section 3 are based on fetal deaths occurring at gestations of 20 weeks or more.
-These tables also include fetal deaths of not stated gestation for those States requiring reporting at 20 weeks or more only.
-Beginning with 1969, fetal deaths of not stated gestation were excluded for States requiring reporting of all products of conception except for those with a stated birth weight of 500 grams or more.
-In 1985 this rule was applied to the following States: Colorado, Georgia, Hawaii, New York (including New York City), Rhode Island, and Virginia.
+These tables also include fetal deaths of not-stated gestation for those States requiring reporting at 20 weeks or more only.
+Beginning with 1969, fetal deaths of not-stated gestation were excluded for States requiring reporting of all products of conception except for those with a stated birth weight of 500 grams or more.
+In 1987 this rule was applied to the following States: Colorado, Georgia.
+Hawaii, New York (including New York City), Rhode Island, and Virginia.
 Each year there are some exceptions to this procedure.

-The data in table 3-3 include only fetal deaths to residents of those areas in the United States that report all periods of gestation.
-The areas are Colorado, Georgia, Hawaii, New York (including New York City), Rhode Island, and Virginia.
+The data in table 3-3 include only fetal deaths to residents of selected areas in the United States that reported all periods of gestation.
+The areas are Colorado, Georgia, Hawaii, New York (including New York Ciry), Rhode Island. and Virginia; excluded are fetal deaths to residents of Maine.

 Arkansas-Since 1971, Arkansas has been using two reporting forms for fetal deaths: A confidential Spontaneous Abortion form that is not sent to the National Center for Health Statistics and a Fetal Death Certificate that is.
 During the period 1971 through 1980, it is believed that most spontaneous fetal deaths of less than 20 weeks' gestation were reported on the confidential form and, therefore, were not reported to NCHS.
-During the period 1981 through 1983.
-Arkansas specified that fetal deaths of less than 28 weeks' gestation or weighing less than 1,000 grams could be reported on the confidential form; beginning with 1984 data. the State specified that fetal deaths of 20 weeks' gestation or weighing 500 grams be reported on the Fetal Death Certificate.
+During the period 1981 through 1983, Arkansas specified that fetal deaths of less than 28 weeks' gestation or weighing less than 1,000 grams could be reported on the confidential form; beginning with 1984 data, the State specified that fetal deaths of 20 weeks' gestation or weighing 500 grams be reported on the Fetal Death Certificate.
 Because of these changes, the comparability of counts of early fetal deaths may be affected.
-In particular, counts of fetal deaths aged 20-27 weeks during 1981-83 were not comparable between Arkansas and other reporting areas nor with data for 1984 and 1985.
+In particular, counts of fetal deaths aged 20 to 27 weeks during 1981-83 were not comparable between Arkansas and other reporting areas nor with data for 1984-87.
 It is believed that reporting has improved but is still not comparable with data for 1980 and earlier years.